1: Disinfect the Dead

 “So uh, what’s the plan, captain?”
 N asked from behind her.

 “Reconnaissance.
-That signal was encrypted and I’m curious what these toasters were transmitting.”
+That signal traces back here and I intend to know what else these toasters were transmitting.”
+And why.

-Said toasters had reached the massive doors of the church, several times taller than the robots.
+Said toasters had now reached the massive doors of the church, rising several times taller than the robots.
 Plastic fists slammed against the wood demanding entry.
-Pairs of hands with no rhythm between them — that they could be heard so clearly unamplified spoke to the desperation.
+Pairs of hands with no rhythm between them — that they could be heard so clearly without amplification spoke to the desperation.

 “If this is their hideout,” V started, “any reason to let them go in?”